García II of Galicia: Fraternal war

 Among García's first acts was to receive the forced surrender of nearly the entire holdings of prominent nobleman García Múñoz.
 He also initiated plans to reestablish bishoprics at Braga, Lamego and Tui, as further tools for asserting royal authority, but suffered a significant setback when in 1068 the long-serving Bishop of Santiago died, then his successor was murdered the next year, an act that can be seen as a direct challenge to the king who might have been viewed as acting in an overly energetic manner, and indicating a loss of royal authority in Galicia.
 García seems to have turned his attention to strengthening his control in the south.
-There he faced a challenge in early 1071 by the rebel Count of Portugal, Nuno Mendes, whom García would defeat and kill at the Battle of Pedroso.
+There he faced a challenge in early 1071 by the rebel Count of Portugal, Nuno Mendes, whom García defeated and killed at the Battle of Pedroso.

 García's brother and neighbouring ruler, Alfonso, had been taking an interest in the increasingly unstable Galicia from at least 1070, and in May or early June 1071, he invaded Galicia and northern Portugal.
 Sancho likely acquiesced in this in exchange for partial control over the realm formerly belonging to his youngest brother.
 This scenario was untenable, as Alfonso's entire realm separated Sancho from Galicia, and the prospect of this further strengthening the already disproportionate power given Alfonso by their father was likely a driving force behind Sancho's attack on León that resulted in Alfonso's defeat and exile in 1072.
 Sancho then turned his attention to García in central Portugal, defeating him near Santarém and briefly imprisoning him in Castile (one chronicle specifying at Burgos) before he was then allowed to flee to Seville.
 This reunited the realm their father had divided, and García's independent kingdom of Galicia and Portugal ceased to exist.

 Imprisonment

 Events later in the same year precipitated García's return.
 In October 1072, Sancho was assassinated at Zamora while suppressing a rebellion led by their sister Urraca, who had been given the rule of Zamora, and nobleman Pedro Ansúrez.
 Both dethroned brothers returned north, with Alfonso seizing Sancho's reunited realm.
 It is unclear if García hoped to reestablish himself in his kingdom or had been misled by promises of safety from Alfonso, but in February 1073, García was invited to a conference with Alfonso and there taken prisoner.
 The earliest chronicles do not give the place of his imprisonment, but later chronicles put it at the castle of Luna, near León.
 There he remained until his death in or about 1090, the date given on his epitaph, due to a bloodletting after he developed a fever.

-King Garcia stated that he wished to be buried in chains, as he lived the final days of his life, and the king was represented as such on his tomb in the royal pantheon at the Basílica de San Isidoro, León.
+King García stated that he wished to be buried in chains, as he lived the final days of his life, and the king was represented as such on his tomb in the royal pantheon at the Basílica de San Isidoro, León.
 It included an inscription, since destroyed, that was reported to have borne a Latin epitaph: